 Surgery is the best form of treatment and the only way to achieve a cure.
 Your surgeon will gain access to your pituitary gland using the transsphenoidal approach—so named because the route your surgeon takes crosses, or transects, your sphenoid bone.
 This bone is located behind your nose mostly within your skull.

 Using precise surgical instruments, your surgeon will make an incision through your nasal cavity to open your sphenoid bone.
 Once your surgeon accesses your sphenoid sinus (the air-filled area behind the sphenoid bone), further incisions will be made until a hole is created in the sella turcica—the bone that cradles and protects your pituitary gland.

 After your surgeon identifies the tumor, removal can proceed.
 Your surgeon will use high magnification to readily distinguish normal pituitary tissue from the TSH adenoma.

 Once the tumor has been removed, your surgeon will clean the tumor cavity and seal it.

-At Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, we specialize in two types of surgery for TSH adenomas: microsurgery and endoscopic surgery.
+At Barrow Neurological Institute, we specialize in two types of surgery for TSH adenomas: microsurgery and endoscopic surgery.